-(1887 Wuppertal-Elberfeld - 1946 Wülfrath) A view of a small Dutch town, an expressionist work by Dollerschell, apparently an artist of the so-called Lost Generation.
-He received his artistic education, including at the Munich Academy of Fine Arts under Angelo Jank and Franz von Stuck, and from 1912 lived in Paris.
-There he met Wilhelm Lehmbruck and in 1912 first presented his work "Young Parisian" at the Salon d'Automne.
-After World War I, Dollerschell moved to Wuppertal, and in 1923 gained further recognition after a major article about him in the magazine "Deutsche Kunst und Dekoration."
-From 1927, Dollerschell lived for several years in Paris.
+(1887 Wuppertal-Elberfeld - 1946 Wülfrath) View of a small Dutch town, an expressionist work by Dollerschells, apparently an artist of the so-called Lost Generation.
+He received his artistic education, among other places, at the Munich Academy of Fine Arts under Angelo Jank and Franz von Stuck, and from 1912 lived in Paris.
+There he met Wilhelm Lehmbruck and in 1912 first presented his work "Young Parisians" at the Salon d'Automne.
+After World War I, Dollerschells moved to Wuppertal, and in 1923 gained further recognition following a major article about him in the journal "Deutsche Kunst und Dekoration".
+From 1927, Dollerschells lived in Paris for several years.
 After 1933, many of his works were deemed "degenerate" and removed from public collections in Germany.

-A large part of his oeuvre was destroyed during the bombing of Wuppertal in 1943.
-Gouache on paper, mounted on cardboard.
+Most of his oeuvre was destroyed during the bombing of Wuppertal in 1943.
+Gouache on paper, laid on cardboard.
 Signed and dated (19)27.
 Dimensions: 37.5 cm x 45.5 cm (image).
 Framed.
-Provenance: From the collection of the museum employee von der Heydt and close friend Mia Dollerschell, the artist's widow; subsequently in family ownership.
+Provenance: From the collection of a museum employee at the Von der Heydt Museum and close friend of Mia Dollerschell, the artist's widow; subsequently in family possession.

 Paul Kunze